apache/druid-website-src/druid-powered.md

 * [Using Druid to fight ad fraud](https://imply.io/post/using-druid-to-fight-ad-fraud)

+## Trendyol.com - Alibaba Group Company

+Trendyol, which is the largest e-commerce company in Turkey, uses Druid for real-time analytics.
+It is mostly used for providing insights to their suppliers.

 ## TripleLift

 TripleLift uses Druid to provide insights into performance aspects of its native programmatic exchange for sales/business development opportunities, and to provide reporting used by advertisers and publishers.